 What is the Atlas of religious or belief minority (RBM) rights?

 The Atlas is a tool to map the rights enjoyed by RBMs and to measure their respect, promotion and implementation.
 Mapping is about knowing what rights RBMs have in each country, measuring is essential for developing evidence-based policy making.
-The Atlas provides a reliable and accurate picture of how much EU states promote the identity, participation and equal treatment of RBMs.
-Currently, it covers 12 EU countries, 13 RBMs and 4 policy areas.
+The Atlas provides a reliable and accurate picture of how much the legal systems of the EU states promote the identity, participation and equal treatment of RBMs.
+Currently, it covers 16 EU countries, 13 RBMs and 5 policy areas.

 What is the purpose of the Atlas?